National Farm Workers Association

 César Chávez was born on March 21, 1927 in Yuma, Arizona.
 Dolores Huerta was born in Dawson, New Mexico on April 10, 1930.
 In 1939 the Chávez family left Yuma for California to find work as migrant farm workers.
 In 1942 César Chávez had to leave school in order to help support his family.
-In August 1942, with a labor shortage caused by an expanding number of American men joining the military the United States government and Mexico began the Bracero Program (“strong arm” in Spanish),.
+In August 1942, with a labor shortage caused by an expanding number of American men joining the military, the US and Mexican governments began the Bracero Program (“strong arm” in Spanish).
 The US permitted Mexican workers into the US as temporary contract laborers.
 César Chávez was in the Navy for two years.
 At the time Mexican-Americans could only work as deckhands or painters.

 Community Service Organization

-In 1947 Fred Ross, Antonio Rios, and Edward Roybal founded the Latino civil rights group Community Service Organization.
+In 1947 Fred Ross, Antonio Rios, and Edward Roybal had founded the Community Service Organization, a Latino civil rights group.
 In 1952, César Chávez joined the CSO.
 Dolores Huerta learned about activism and generosity from her mother Alicia Chávez Huerta.
 Alicia was active in her community of Stockton, California Alicia and often provided free housing for migrant workers in her hotel.
 In 1955 Dolores Huerta co-founded the Stockton chapter of the Community Service Organization.
 It was through the CSO that she met César Chávez, now the CSO Executive Director.